 A sample intranet governance document can help you get started when setting these out for the first time.
 These processes can then be adjusted, refined, and added to as intranet use grows, unfolds, and evolves.

 Establishing a well-defined process is crucial for the success of any intranet.
-Having a structured approach enables teams to avoid the pitfalls of ad-hoc decision-making, which often leads to confusion and inefficiency.
+A structured approach helps teams avoid ad-hoc decision-making, which often leads to confusion and inefficiency.
+Regular assessments can help identify areas for improvement and ensure that the intranet remains aligned with the organisation's goals and objectives.

-Focus on Community Member Needs
+5. Focus on Community Member Needs

 Ultimately, an intranet is a social tool for helping its users to communicate and get on the same page in a range of ways.
+While its contribution to the efficacy of the business is primary, meeting individual and personal needs of workers is a major function of the company intranet.

 • Personalised dashboards